 Trey is passionate about community and spiritual advancement through song, and aligns himself with organizations that broaden and diversify the reach of choral music and ensemble singing.
 A native of Dallas, TX, he received a Bachelor of Arts in Music (voice) from Southern Methodist University and his Masters of Sacred Music at Boston University (choral conducting).
 As Assistant Director of Choirs at Endicott College, he directs Constellation (an interfaith music ensemble) and Bassline, is Assistant Director of the Endicott Singers, and maintains a private voice studio.
-Amongst his many other appointments, he serves as the Assistant Director and Artistic Assistant at Boston Children's Chorus where he works with the Young Men's Ensemble.
+Amongst his many other appointments, he serves as Assistant Conductor and Artistic Assistant at Boston Children's Chorus where he works with the Young Men's Ensemble.

 John Martha-Reynolds: Week 4 (August 13 - 17, 2018)

 John Martha-Reynolds, has been with the BCC for ten years.
 John is an active educator, performer, and clinician.
 As an educator, he has taught in various public schools, after-school music institutions, children’s choruses, and several community center teen leadership programs.In 2013, he piloted a Kodály inspired program at the Tobin Montessori School.
 Since its implementation, John has created a program that focuses on student engagement and draws from students’ diverse backgrounds to inform repertoire selection and curriculum development.
 John holds a Master’s degree in Vocal Performance from New England Conservatory and a Bachelor’s degree in Music Education from Baldwin Wallace University.
 John is a teacher for Cambridge Public Schools.
 He currently teaches K-2 general music.

 Jason Holmes: Week 5 (August 20 - 24, 2018)